-Release II-A uses a Series 300 style bit-mapped display, which uses the full area of the screen with no clipping of graphics images.
+Release III uses a Series 300 style bit-mapped display, which uses the full area of the screen with no clipping of graphics images.
 As with Series 300, the default display mode is combined (merged) alpha and graphics.
 Thus, you won't need to modify your graphics programs in most cases.
-You may want to refer to chapter 6 of Installing and Using HP BASIC in the MS-DOS Environment for a detailed description of the Release II-A bit-mapped display.
+You may want to refer to chapter 6 of Installing and Using HP BASIC/DOS 6.2. for a detailed description of the bit-mapped display.

 There are very few porting issues for Series 300 graphics, provided you are using a VGA monitor.
-For other monitors, there are some aspect ratio issues, which are described in chapter 6 of Installing and Using HP BASIC in the MS-DOS Environment.
+For other monitors, there are some aspect ratio issues, which are described in chapter 6 of Installing and Using HP BASIC/DOS 6.2.
 The VGA color display provides good compatibility with the color-mapped-mode pen colors produced by Series 300 (pens 0 through 15).
 However, if you are using an EGA display, pen colors 8 through 15 are not a good match.
-(Refer to chapter 10 in Programming with HP BASIC.)
 For optimum compatibility with Series 300 color graphics, a VGA color display system is highly recommended.
-There is another issue that may affect some programs.
-The alignment of the alpha and graphics displays is dependent on the display hardware in use.
-This is true for both the measurement coprocessor and for Series 300.
-Thus, if you have written a program that mixes alpha text with graphic images, the positioning of the alpha and graphics elements will be different than for Series 300.
-You will have to experiment to achieve the desired effect.
-(This is true for both the combined and separate alpha/graphics modes.)